zurgl/makemore-rs/README.md

-# makemore part 2 and 3 from Pyton to rust
+# makemore part 2 and 3 from Phyton to rust

 This repo contains a rewrite in rust of the first two parts of the series (bgram and mlp) of [karpathy](https://github.com/karpathy/makemore) about makemore.
 The goal is to illustrate how to rewrite basic nn from py to rs using a thin wrapper around pytorchC++ (tch crate)